Sign up for the 2023-24 Boot Packer List:

 ABOUT THE PROGRAM

-During the Fall, the Aspen Highlands Ski Patrol will be accepting volunteers to assist us with pre-season snow compaction efforts in the Highland Bowl and on the Frontside.
-Highland Bowl is a unique place for skiing and riding and would not be open without the dedicated efforts of our community volunteers.
+During the Fall of 2023, the Aspen Skiing Company Environment Foundation, a 501(c)(3) organization, will be accepting volunteers to assist the Aspen Highlands Ski Patrol with pre-season snow disruption efforts in the Highland Bowl and on the frontside of the Aspen Highlands Ski Area.
+The Highland Bowl is a unique place for skiing and riding and would not be open without the dedicated efforts of our community volunteers.
 Here are the details:

-Bootpacking at the ski area involves long days spent outside in severe winter conditions at high altitude.
+Some days, boot packing at the ski area involves long days spent outside in severe winter conditions at high altitude, marching up and down in the steep avalanche starting zones.
 The work is extremely strenuous and is comparable to mountaineering.
 All the inherent risks of that sport are here also, including falls or possible avalanche involvement.

 - Packing will begin when there is sufficient snow in the starting zones.
 Due to this requirement, dates of operations may begin or end at any time.
-In the past several years, the schedule has varied widely.
-We have begun as early as October 21st or as late as November 29th.
-We try to finish by the end of December.
-In several of the last few years bootpacking has ended by Highlands opening day in mid-December.
+In the past the schedule has varied widely.
+We have begun as early as October 21st and as late as December 7th.
+Mid-November is the most common starting date.
+We try to finish packing by the end of December.
+In some years, bootpacking ends by Highlands opening day in mid-December.

-- Some days, bootpackers will not work, while ski patrol performs annual training of staff, OR performs Avalanche Mitigation work.
+- Some days, we will not pack while ski patrol performs annual training of staff, OR performs Avalanche Mitigation work.